-Since 2000 the Eden Project has worked with the Seychelles government and other conservation bodies on projects that not only help restore the islands ecologically, but also support the creation of sustainable livelihoods for the archipelago.
+Back in 2000 the Eden Project started working with the Seychelles government and other conservation bodies on projects that not only help restore the islands ecologically, but also support the creation of sustainable livelihoods for the archipelago.

 - Protecting the Coco de Mer